 A discussion between the FEP and the participant regarding a time limit extension must take place no later than the 18th month of the 24-month placement time limit and the 54th month of the 60-month state lifetime limit.
 If a person applies for W-2 with more than 18 months on a 24-month placement time limit or 54 months on the 60-month state lifetime limit, the discussion must take place at application.
-When determining eligibility for an initial time limit extension, the FEP must complete the W-2 Agency Time Limit Extension Denial Record (5215) form that corresponds with the decision.
+When determining eligibility for an initial time limit extension, the FEP must complete the W-2 Agency Time Limit Extension Denial Record (5214) or the W-2 Agency Time Limit Extension Denial Record (5215) form that corresponds with the decision.
 One copy of the form must be scanned into ECF and one copy given to the participant.
 In addition, the FEP must enter the time limit extension decision in the Time Limit Tracking application no later than the end of the 20th month for the 24-month placement time limit and the end of the 56th month or 56th month respectively.
-A time limit extension may be granted for 6 months from the first day following the participant's 24th month and 6 months from the first day following the participant's 24th month and 6 months from the first day following the participant's 20th month.
+A time limit extension may be granted for 6 months from the first day following the participant's 24th month and 6 months from the first day following the participant's 60th month.